cdaringe/front-end-challenge/README.md

 # front-end-challenge

-a small set of exercises pertinent to front end programming!
+a small set of exercises pertinent to front end development!

 ## requirements